 Our friend and hostess Cindy serves up a lovely dinner and we all enjoy the evening.
 The wine flows liberally and the conversation is scintillating, with each couple telling the story of their meeting and marrying.
 Valerie sparkles with enthusiasm as she hears our love tales.

-“Oh, that’s so beautiful!” she keeps saying, and saying and saying, until I want to pour my wine over her gorgeous head to shut her up.
-But this is a passing impulse.
-Really, she’s too nice, too charming: a fresh breeze in tropical Ghana.
+“Oh, that is so beautiful!” she keeps saying, and saying and saying, until I want to pour my wine over her gorgeous head to shut her up.
+But this is a passing impulse, and not very Zen.
+Really, she’s too nice, too charming: a fresh breeze in steamy tropical Ghana.

 Back in the sitting room with after-dinner coffee, we admire a large photo book with dramatic African pictures of mud huts, people, animals.
-You know the kind I mean.
-Stunning professional photography.
+You know the kind I mean — stunning professional photography.
 Valerie looks at the photographs of a village of mud huts with thatched roofs.
-A couple of picture-perfect coconut trees, a cute baby goat.
+A couple of picture-perfect mango trees, a cute baby goat.
 I tell you, you’d want to move in, it looks so idyllic.
 It is truly an art to make beauty out of poverty.
 Such serenity, such calm and peace.
 Only I know better.

 No phone.
 No TV.
 No electricity.
 No plumbing.

-My mate points out to her that really, you can see it, out in the country.
+My mate points out to her that really, you can see mud hut villages out in the country.
 But you have to get in a car and battle hari kari traffic on very bad roads, and some of them aren’t paved at all.

-And there are no good places for a pee break, I’m tempted to inform her, but I don’t want to traumatize her by explaining to her what is available, so I keep this malodorous knowledge to myself.
+And there are often no good places for a pee break, I’m tempted to inform her, but I don’t want to traumatize her by explaining to her what is available in some places, so I keep this malodorous knowledge to myself.
 To tell you the truth, even I get shocked by what I find sometimes.
 The place advertised on the photo below, however, doesn’t bother me too much.
 It’s all relative, you know.

 Valerie has a lot to learn about not getting aggravated (as I did at one time), but, hey, she is amusing and charming in an irritating sort of way.
-And she promises to cook us some really good Lebanese food after they get back from New York, and to tell you the truth, dear reader, you tempt me with good food and I will do anything, maybe even forgive her for being a nit wit, since she’s culture shocked and all.
+And she promises to cook us some really good Lebanese food after they get back from New York, and to tell you the truth, dear reader, you tempt me with good food and I will do anything, maybe even forgive her for being a bit flaky since she’s so culture-shocked and all.

 She’s also very impressed by my being a writer of romance novels (that’s so beautiful!) and is eager to read my books, and happy when I tell her I will give her some.